LUMIA-Group/Leveraging-Grammar-Induction/README.md

 Leveraging Grammar Induction for Language Understanding and Generation
 ===

-Code for the paper [Leveraging Grammar Induction for Language Understanding and Generation].
+Code for the paper [Leveraging Grammar Induction for Language Understanding and Generation](https://arxiv.org/abs/2410.04878).

 This repo is build upon [fairseq toolkit](https://github.com/facebookresearch/fairseq).